 As part of its activities, CREST identifies and funds innovative and forward-looking economic, behavioural and social science research that contributes to our understanding of contemporary security threats.
 These commissioned projects run for a maximum of twelve months.
 They become part of CREST’s larger research programme, benefiting from resources for translating and communicating evidence for impact, and opportunities for sustained interaction with stakeholders.

-The projects below were commissioned in our second call and commence this year (subject to contracts being finalised).
+The projects below were commissioned in our third call and commence this year.

 - Dr Joel Busher at Coventry University, The internal brakes on violent escalation

 - Professor Fiona Gabbert and Dr Gordon Wright at Goldsmiths, University of London, Quantifying the effectiveness of an evidence-based rapport-building training programme for use in information-gathering contexts

 - Professor Martin Innes at Cardiff University, Soft Facts and Digital Behavioural Influencing

 - Professor Ashraf Labib at University of Portsmouth, Taking Decisions about Information Value

 - Professor Wendy Moncur at University of Dundee,Keeping Secrets Online